Root Awakening

 “And then I went inside and made dinner and recorded the first episode of the podcast into my phone and it was twenty-two minutes long and terrible.”
 A beat.
 “Still the most alive I’d felt in five years.”

-The kratom had done its full work now, the interior accountant clocked out, and Dale was genuinely present in the conversation in a way that was both pleasant and faintly alarming.
-He remembered this too — how it felt to sit with someone whose thinking moved in the same register as his own, the particular velocity of an exchange where both people were actually paying attention.
-With Alex, there had never been the minor tax of monitoring for subtext.
-You could just talk.
+The kratom did its full work now, the interior accountant clocked out, and Dale was present in the conversation in a way that was both pleasant and faintly alarming.
+He remembered this too, the feeling of sitting with someone whose thinking moved in the same register as his own, the velocity of an exchange where both people were paying attention.
+With Alex, there was never the minor tax of monitoring for subtext.
+You could talk.

-“The Osaka guy,” Dale said.
+“The Osaka guy.”
+Dale set the cup down.
 “What did he email you.”

-Alex’s face shifted — not to performance, but to something he was clearly still moving around inside of.
-“He said he’d been listening to the episode about Stoic cosmology, the one about how Marcus understood his own life as one note in a piece of music that was already complete, and he said it helped him understand that waiting for the right time to leave was—” he paused, selected the word— “theological.”
+Alex’s expression shifted register.
+The good humor receded; what was behind it was still in motion.
+“He said he’d been listening to the episode about Stoic cosmology, the one about how Marcus understood his own life as one note in a piece of music that was already complete, and he said it helped him understand that waiting for the right time to leave was...”
+He paused, selected the word.
+“Theological.”

 “In what sense.”